Senior school handbook

 Students planning to complete Year 11 in 2024 are required to attend a Course Counselling Appointment at school 2023 DATE TO BE CONFIRMED.
 No scheduled classes will run on this day as students will only be required to come in to the college for their set course counselling appointment.

 Year 11 into 12

 It is assumed Year 11 students will in most cases continue with the studies they are currently enrolled in.
-Consequently only selected students will be required to attend a Course Counselling interview.
-All VCE and VCAL Year 11 students are required to return their Year 12 course selection form, VET form and materials fee for VET to the General Office by Monday 20th July.
-Students who are required to attend a Course Counselling interview will be notified after their forms are reviewed.
+However all students will be required to attend a Course Counselling interview at school with a relevant member of the Senior Sub School Team.
+All VCE and VCAL Year 11 students are required to return their Year 12 course selection form, VET form and materials fee for VET to the General Office 2023 DATE TO BE CONFIRMED.